Carnivore Diet: Benefits, Risks, Food List & More

 One possible explanation for this phenomenon is the elimination of processed foods and refined carbohydrates, which can cause blood sugar fluctuations and contribute to brain fog and fatigue.

-By removing these foods from their diet, individuals may experience more stable blood sugar and insulin levels, and, consequently, better mental energy and focus.
+Individuals may experience more stable blood sugar and insulin levels, and, consequently, better mental energy and focus.

-It’s also worth considering that the carnivore diet’s high protein and fat content may lead to increased blood flow, which could help the body reduce inflammation and improve cognitive function.
+The carnivore diet’s high protein and fat content may lead to increased blood flow, which could help the body reduce inflammation and improve cognitive function.

 Some express concerns that include nutrient deficiencies, constipation, and an increased risk of certain diseases due to its high saturated fat and cholesterol content.